melanieseltzer/gulp-haml-boilerplate/README.md

 # Gulp HAML Boilerplate
-:boom: A simple Gulp workflow with HAML to get you started quickly!
+A simple Gulp workflow with Haml templating to get started quickly and painlessly!

 ## Start